angeluzunov10/angeluzunov10/README.md

 It's a pleasure for me that you have decided to stalk my GitHub account. 🤪

-Have some skills in Python, Django, PostgreSQL, HTML & CSS and JavaScript. 🐍
+I have some skills in Python, Django, PostgreSQL, HTML & CSS and JavaScript. 🐍

 Now I'm learning Software Engineering and DevOps practices.
 Next educational stop is Containers and Cloud. 📦☁️